Opinion | The lies Republicans will tell in 2021

 The deficit is bad again.
 This is one we’ve seen coming all along, because Republicans follow a pattern as consistent as the rising and setting of the sun.
 When a Republican president is in office, they cut taxes for the wealthy and increase spending, increasing the deficit.
 When a Democrat takes office, they cry that the deficit is a dire threat to America’s future and the only solution is austerity policies that hamstring the economy and make that president less popular.

-As former Trump chief of staff Mick Mulvaney said in a weird attack of candor earlier this year, “My party is very interested in deficits when there is a Democrat in the White House.”
+As former Trump acting chief of staff Mick Mulvaney said in a weird attack of candor earlier this year, “My party is very interested in deficits when there is a Democrat in the White House.”
 If Biden becomes president, they’ll pretend to care deeply about deficits again.

 Partisanship is bad.
 This is a lie Republicans know they can wield because of the naive but widespread idea that there are bipartisan solutions just waiting to be had if lawmakers would sit down together and hash them out, when the truth is that the two parties simply have fundamentally different agendas.